Qiwen-Yu/TextHTMLPress/README.md

 # TextHTMLPress
-A command-line static site generator to generate a complete HTML website from raw data and files.
+A command-line static site generator to generate a complete HTML website from raw data and files (txt files or MarkDown files).

 ## Features